 Most colleges now take a scientific approach to psychology, so majors learn how to apply the scientific method to assess variables.
 They can use quantitative skills and software to analyze data.

-Top 10 Jobs for Psychology Majors
+10 Job Options for Psychology Majors

 Guidance counselors work with students, teachers, and families to help them plan their education and overcome any obstacles interfering with their learning.
-The psychology major provides a solid foundation in theories of learning, cognitive development, and motivation which serve school counselors well.
+The psychology major provides a solid foundation in theories of learning, cognitive development, and motivation that serve school counselors well.

 Psychology graduates are well positioned to complete a master's degree in student personnel or a related field to qualify for these jobs.
 Guidance counselors need to complete certification requirements and a practicum in the school system to qualify.
 Check with your state's department of teacher certification for the exact requirements.

 Psychology studies provide an excellent grounding for social workers in human behavior, social relations, addiction, personality disorder, and motivation.
 Many psych majors pursue graduate studies in social work to provide the professional training needed to intervene with clients in need.
-Psychology majors often enroll in clinical social work programs which prepare them to conduct therapy with clients in much less time than a Ph.D. in clinical or counseling psychology.
+Psychology majors often enroll in clinical social work programs that prepare them to conduct therapy with clients in much less time than a Ph.D. in clinical or counseling psychology.

 Psychology majors possess the interviewing skills critical for gathering information from clients and the sensitivity to emotions needed to establish a working rapport.
 Their analytical skills enable them to assess problems and come up with viable solutions.
 Strong communication skills allow psych majors to convey practical information and suggested remedies to clients.